Flower: Black and Gold Pansy Colors: Black and Gold Symbol: Kite and Twin Stars

 For more information about Kappa Alpha Theta history, visit our national website at: www.kappaalphatheta.org

 On March 9, 1996, Kappa Alpha Theta was introduced to the University of Texas at Dallas.
 Since our founding, the Zeta Upsilon chapter of Kappa Alpha Theta has established a strong presence on the UTD campus.

 As a chapter, Theta has held honors such as highest GPA among all Panhellenic groups at UTD the last 17 out of 21 semesters, Comet Cup winners, and Greek Week champions.
-A diverse group of ambitious women, the ladies of Zeta Upsilon hold titles such as McDermott Scholar, varsity athlete, Homecoming Queen, Delta Queen, Student Government President, research assistant, and so much more.
+A diverse group of ambitious women, the ladies of Zeta Upsilon hold titles such as McDermott Scholar, Student Ambassador, Homecoming Queen, research assistant, and so much more.

 Nationally, Zeta Upsilon has also made quite a name for itself among other Theta chapters.
 Zeta Upsilon has been recognized and awarded by Kappa Alpha Theta and as we continue to grow, our chapter's national presence grows stronger.